openequella/openequella.github.io/guides/InstallationAdminGuide.md

 31. When completed select OK to confirm.
 32. openEQUELLA is now installed and the server is ready to be registered and started.

-### Register the openEQUELLA Server
+### Run openEQUELLA

 #### To Register the openEQUELLA server as a Windows service
-1. Navigate to the Manager folder (the default installation folder is C drive :\openEQUELLA\manager).
-In the ‘config’ files, details for the services can be edited (this is optional.)
+1. Navigate to the Manager folder (the default installation folder is C:\openEQUELLA\manager).
+In the ‘config’ files, details for the services can be edited (this is optional).
 The details that can be changed include:
 * logging properties
 * service names and descriptions
 * whether the service should auto start.